 My personal favorite van and current full-time residence is the hightop Dodge 2500 Promaster.
 Here’s why:

 Standing room in your van is a game changer!
 The Promaster is the cheapest of the hightop cargo vans, and once you have room to stand there is no going back to a lowtop.

 The Mercedes Sprinter is beyond my personal price range and I’m terrified of breaking down out in the boonies and needing a tow to the next state over to find a mechanic.
-The Transit is a good option, but it’s more expensive and the beams supporting the walls are undesirably thick creating a bit of wasted space.
+The Transit is a good option, but it’s more expensive, the beams supporting the walls are undesirably thick creating a bit of wasted space, and there are tricky curves in the roof.
 The Promaster also has the best turning radius when compared to the Sprinter and Transit.

 Dodge 1500 vs 2500: